 “Hatha yoga is an ancient science, devoted to bringing the body into a state of balance, where it is possible to act in a state of complete calm.”

 The Tantric tradition is thousands of years old.
-In contrast with ascetic spirituality (which tries to reach the Divine by escaping the physical world), Tantric spirituality views the entire Universe as a manifestation of the Divine.
-Therefore, any spiritual practice which uses the body is a Tantric practice.
+In contrast with ascetic spirituality, Tantric spirituality views the entire Universe as a manifestation of the Divine.
+Therefore, any spiritual practice which uses the physical body is a Tantric practice.
 Hatha yoga and tantra go together like bread and jam.
 All yoga asana (postures) can be traced back to Tantric roots.

-Tantric hatha yoga is hatha yoga practice which has returned to its roots.
+Tantra-inspired hatha yoga is a hatha yoga practice which has returned to its roots.
 It is a combination of hatha and tantra yoga.
 Both exist as separate disciplines.
 Tantric hatha yoga is a result of their merging and the practitioner’s search for higher states of consciousness.

-Any tantric hatha yoga teacher will tell you that the aim is not to become super-flexible, or to work-out, but to still the chattering of the everyday mind.
-Bringing awareness to more subtle levels of consciousness.
+Any tantric hatha yoga teacher will tell you that the aim is not to become super-flexible.
+Nor is it to work out.
+The aim is to still the chattering of the everyday mind.
+This will bring awareness to more subtle levels of consciousness.